When Could I Make An Eye Injury At Work Compensation Claim?

 The solicitors on our panel work on a No Win No Fee basis.
 They do this by offering their clients a Conditional Fee Agreement (CFA), a contract that allows you to access their services without paying any fees for the work.
 Plus, if your claim fails, your solicitor won’t take a fee for their work on the case.

-If your eye injury at work claim succeeds, then your solicitor will take a success fee.
-This is deducted as a small percentage from your compensation.
+The solicitor takes a portion of the compensation award as their success fee in the event of winning the claim.
 However, this percentage is subject to a legal cap.
-The legal cap helps to make sure that you keep the larger share of your compensation.
+The cap exists to make sure that you keep the larger share of your compensation.

 No Win No Fee solicitor researches an eye injury at work claim.

 Contact our team of advisors today to learn more about how we can help with eye injury claims.
-They can evaluate your case for free and could potentially connect you with a solicitor from our expert panel.
+They can evaluate your case for free and could potentially get you in touch with a solicitor from our expert panel.
 To get started:

 Accident At Work Claim Resources